(Gardens) of Feeling and Fervor

 Unleveled and split in the center with a painted yellow line, the gallery floor entrée resembles an earthwork construction site.
 Three cement vessels, Niagara, are presented atop a rough-cut timber base on casters.
 A cast milk crate and cardboard box form two sinks filled with water that the artist changes periodically.
 The invitation to rinse one’s hands suggests a baptismal act; natural soap bars, like charcoal and seaweed, are housed in a concrete basin made from a detergent bottle.

-Displayed on a box TV set is a looping video, Honey Clock, where the artist rotates a plexiglass case filled with dripping honey.
-Other pieces include semi-familiar objects like a broom bound to a dustpan, a glove with rivets, a sardine can filled with packed soil, a clear sack of fish oil capsules, a vinyl pillow and an apron.
+Displayed on a box TV set in the third and last space is a looping video, Honey Clock, in which the artist spins a plexiglass case of dripping honey.
+Other pieces include semi-familiar objects like a broom bound to a dustpan, a glove with rivets and a vinyl pillow.

 In repurposing synthetic products, attention is equally given to the physical object and negative space.
-The artist forms containers representative of effort, with as much urge to preserve as to reveal residue.
+Scails forms containers representative of time and effort, with as much urge to preserve as to reveal residue.

 No Home Gallery is a nomadic art space that organizes educational and interactive experiences, exhibitions and happenings in various locations in New York City created collaboratively by unique teams of artists, curators and hosts.